kresimir07/CourtBookingSystem/README.md

 I will provide 3 examples of routes in the code.

 ### 1) Login  (Depends on entered credentials, option as admin, or user)
-To login to application there is route created
+To log in to application there is route created
 /api/login - it requires user to enter some parameters in body of the request as JSON raw format ie:

 ```